 A resource that opens our hearts is our dog, Charlie.
 Peggy imagines the weight of his body in her lap and the feel of his fur under her hand.
 She pictures his jaunty, bouncy walk and smile.
 When she brings Charlie to mind, she feels her body relax and her face and eyes soften.

-When Peggy needs even more support with her practice, she imagines the Pieta in the Vatican, a beautiful statue by Leonardo da Vinci of Mary holding Jesus.
+When Peggy needs even more support with her practice, she imagines the Pieta in the Vatican, a beautiful statue by Michelangelo of Mary holding Jesus.
 She says, “Sometimes Jesus is holding me, but more frequently, I rest myself in the arms of the Mother Mary.
 Mary helps the mother in me who is learning how to love myself with each breath.”

 It is very important to take the time to savor your own resources of love so they are committed to long-term memory.
 Use all of your senses and anchor these sensations of goodness in your body and mind as you direct the energy of loving-kindness toward yourself.